 New England Center for Children

-Through a longstanding partnership, Hamilton students spend a semester at the New England Center for Children working intensively with children who have autism or other developmental disorders.
-The program provides Hamilton students who are interested in applied psychology and education practicial experience in special education and its applications, alongside and supported by professionals.
+Through a longstanding partnership, Hamilton students spend a semester at the New England Center for Children working intensively with children and adolescents who have autism spectrum disorders.
+The program provides Hamilton students who are interested in applied psychology with practical experience in disability education and its applications, alongside and supported by professionals.

-The center in Southborough, Mass., is an award-winning program that serves about 200 students between the ages of 18 months and young adulthood.
+The center in Southborough, Mass., is an award-winning program that serves over 200 students between the ages of 18 months and young adulthood.
 Hamilton's joint program with the center balances course work with supervised practicum experience.
-Students return to Hamilton with a full semester's course credit: two practicum credits and two credits for courses they take at Western New England University or Simmons College in topics such as Applied Behavior Analysis, Programmed Learning and the Biological Bases of Mental Retardation.
+Students return to Hamilton with a full semester’s course credit: two practicum credits and two credits for courses they take with faculty from Western New England University in topics such as Applied Behavior Analysis, Programmed Learning, and Behavioral Interventions.

 The New England Center for Children provides a variety of services, ranging from individualized instruction focusing on social and basic skills to traditional elementary and secondary school classes.
 Instructional techniques are firmly based on empirical research.